TheArkive/CallTipsForAll/README.md

 ## To-Do List

+* make AHKv1 compatible version
 * Add auto-complete as CTRL + ALT + Space or automatic
 * Add GUI to save user settings and easily switch languages
-* Add more languages ... but that will take a while
 * Improve support for `var := expr, var := expr`
 * enable #INCLUDE processing for custom functions and objects
 * parse classes
 * Add ListView / TreeView object definitions
+* Add more languages ... but that will take a while